Foot & Ankle Surgery

 If after reading and following the post-operative instructions you are experiencing any of the following problems please call the rooms:

-- A change in colour of your toes or coldness.
+A change in colour of your toes or coldness in the feet.

-- Your dressings are showing excessive amount of fresh blood.
+Your dressings are showing excessive amounts of fresh blood.

 The medication that has been prescribed for you is not helping control the pain while you have been resting with your limb elevated.